Hair Transplants

 FINDINGS

 The study found that both FUT and FUE were highly effective in restoring hair, but each method had distinct advantages.
 FUT resulted in higher graft yield and lower cost per graft, making it a better option for patients requiring larger areas of coverage.
-However, FUE was preferred by those looking for a less invasive procedure with less scarring and quicker recovery.
+FUE was preferred by those looking for a less invasive procedure with less scarring and quicker recovery.
 Ultimately, the choice between FUE and FUT depended on patient preference and specific needs.

 Long-Term Results of Hair Transplantation: A 10-Year Follow-Up Study (2016)